Trepassey: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Trepassey had a population of 405 living in 224 of its 299 total private dwellings, a change of from its 2016 population of 481.
 With a land area of 54.21 km2, it had a population density of in 2021.

+Bedrock and Soils

+Trepassey is underlain by Jurassic-era sedimentary rock of the Fermeuse Formation, with gray and black shale dominant plus some siltstone and sandstone.The soils are extremely acidic, stony gleyed podzols of the Biscay Bay series.